ktenzer/operator-helloworld/README.md

 ```$ oc new-project operator-helloworld```

 ### Create Operator Scaffolding
 Using the operator-sdk, create the scaffolding for your new operator.
 The operator-sdk will generate an Ansible role, create a new custom resource definition (CRD) and all the necessary k8s objects to install the operator.
+This is a two step process.
+First initialize and then create API.

 ```mkdir operator-helloworld```